WICG/turtledove/FLEDGE_Key_Value_Server_Contextual_Signals.md

 Trusted Key Value servers (TKVs) offer additional isolation and protection of data processing that allow us to safely pass them additional contextual signals.
 To address the above shortcomings and enable improved ad selection within TKV by leveraging contextual data, we introduce two new string fields in the auction configuration:

-1. perBuyerTKVSignals.
+1. `perBuyerTKVSignals`.
 This field could convey contextual signals to the buyer’s TKV, which could use them as inputs to the buyer’s user defined function (UDF).
-2. sellerTKVSignals.
+2. `sellerTKVSignals`.
 This field could convey contextual signals to the seller’s TKV, which could use them as inputs to the seller’s UDF.

-## **On-device auction sellerTKVSignals design**
+## **On-device auction `sellerTKVSignals` design**

 ![Example flow related to the seller’s KV server](assets/fledge_kv_server_sellertkvsignals_example_flow.png)